 Oftentimes, adolescents who have experienced multiple setbacks in their academics can find it hard to stay motivated.

 In fact, they find it difficult to believe in their possible successes—sometimes referred to as a self-fulfilling prophecy.
+So how do you help underachieving students?
 Start with a therapist who is well trained in Cognitive Behavioral Therapy (CBT).
 This is a great place to start with your son.
 CBT can create strategies for underachieving students.
 They can help to challenge his negative thoughts about himself and learn to create new patterns of thinking and doing.

 Overall, I recommend finding an individual therapist to help your son.
 He needs some assistance to identify distortions in his thinking and to adopt healthier cognitive patterns to make changes in his approach to learning.
 Reach out to your son’s school counselor to see what they have to offer in regards to emotional support in the school setting and reaching his academic goals.

 Lastly, sometimes underachieving students can have undiagnosed learning issues.
 In order to rule out any learning differences, reach out to your son’s school or local partners who can provide a comprehensive learning evaluation.
 They can also assess for other neurological factors that may be contributing to his challenges with academics (e.g., ADHD).